luislobo/sailsChat/README.md

-# sailsChat
+# anguarSailsChat

-### A Sails application
+### A Sails application + AngularJS

 ## What it is

-sailsChat is a multi-user chat app that demonstrates some new features in Sails v0.10:
+sailsChat is a multi-user chat app that demonstrates some new features in Sails v0.10 and integration via AngularJS:

 * Low-level socket methods using `sails.sockets`
 * New / reworked PubSub methods